-Anadiplosis (pronounced a-na-di-plo-sis) occurs when the same language is used at the end of one sentence or clause and at the beginning of the next.
+Anadiplosis is a figure of speech that occurs when the same language is used at the end of one sentence or clause and at the beginning of the next.
 It forms an ABBC pattern.
 It means “doubling” in the Greek language.

 This rhetorical device is often used to describe chains of causation or reasoning.
 One of the most famous examples of anadiplosis is Benjamin Franklin’s popularized version of a proverb, which was featured in Poor Richard’s Almanack (1758).